About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 34:1-33 2 Chronicles in [Smaller Chunks]

-[2 Kings 21:21-22 And [Manasseh] [Josiah's father] walked in all the [ways] of his father [followed] in & served the idols, that his father served & worshiped them: and he [abandoned] the Lord God of his [forefathers] & didn’t [follow] in the way of the the Lord.]
+[2 Kings 21:21-22 And [Manasseh] [Josiah's father] [followed] in all the [ways] that his father [followed] in & served the idols, that his father served & worshiped them: and he [abandoned] the Lord God of his [forefathers] & didn’t [follow] in the way of the the Lord.]

-When [Josiah] had broken down the altars & the groves & had beaten the [engraved] images into powder & cut down all the idols throughout all the land of Israel, [Josaiah] returned to Jerusalem.
+And when [Josiah] had broken down the altars & the groves & had beaten the [carved] images into powder & cut down all the idols throughout all the land of Israel, [Josaiah] returned to Jerusalem.

-Now, in the 18th year [Josiah ruled,] when he had purged the land & the [Lord’s] house, [Josaiah] sent Shaphan, [Azaliah’s] son; Maaseiah, the [city’s ruler;] Joah, [Joahaz’] son, the recorder, to repair the house of the Lord, his God.
+Now, in the 18th year [Josiah ruled,] when he had purged the land & the [Lord’s] house, [Josaiah] sent Shaphan, [Azaliah’s] son; Maaseiah, the governor, [a.k.a. the city’s ruler;] & Joah, [Joahaz’] son, the recorder, to repair the house of the Lord his God.

-And when they came to Hilkiah, the high priest & delivered the money brought into the house of God, [that] the Levites, [who] kept the doors had gathered [from] the [hands] of the [tribes of:] Manasseh, Ephraim & all the [remaining] of Israel & all Judah, Benjamin.
+And when they came to Hilkiah, the high priest & delivered the money that was brought into the house of God, [that] the Levites, [who] kept the doors had gathered [from] the [hands] of the [tribes of:] Manasseh, Ephraim & all the [rest] of Israel, all Judah & Benjamin.
 And they returned to Jerusalem.

 And they put [the money into] the [hands] of the workmen [who] had oversight of the house of the Lord [God.]
-They gave [the money] to the workmen [who worked] in the [Lord’s] house, to repair & [restore] the house.
+And they gave [the money] to the workmen [who worked] in the [Lord’s] house, to repair & [restore] the house.

 [They also gave money to the carpenters] & builders to buy [cut] stone & [lumber] for [the beams] & to floor the [buildings that] the kings of Judah had destroyed.

-And the men [worked] faithfully [under the supervision] of Jahath & Obadiah, the Levites, of the [descendants] of: Merari, Zechariah & Meshullam & of the [descendants] of Kohathites, [to move the work] forward & other Levites, all [who were skillful with musical] instruments.
+And the men [worked] faithfully [under the supervision] of Jahath & Obadiah, the Levites, of the [descendants] of: Merari, Zechariah & Meshullam, [from] the [descendants] of Kohathites, [to move the work] forward & other Levites, all [who were skillful with musical] instruments.

 They were also [in charge of those who carried] burdens & [supervised those who did] the work in any [type] of service & there were scribes, officers & [door keepers] of the Levites.